-As we've already mentioned, Nationwide offers a number of discounts to help you save on homeowners insurance.
+As mentioned, Nationwide offers several discounts to help you save on homeowners insurance.
 These discounts can be a great way to help bring down your costs.

 Typical discounts offered by most major carriers include protective devices discounts and claims-free discounts.
-Nationwide offers these, as well as a bundling discount for combining your home and auto policy with Nationwide.
+Nationwide offers these, as well as a bundling discount for combining your home and auto policies with Nationwide.

-Protective device discount - A discount for having security and safety features like smoke detectors, burgler alarms, fire alarms, and sprinklers
+Protective device discount.
+A discount for having security and safety features like smoke detectors, burglar alarms, fire alarms, and sprinklers

 Standard & Poor's rating: A+